-Makes a synchronous call to all gen\server processes locally registered as Name at the specified nodes by first sending a request to every node and then waits for the replies.
-The gen\server process calls Module:handle\call/3 to handle the request.
+Makes a synchronous call to all gen\server processes locally registered as Name at the specified nodes, by first sending the request to the nodes, and then waiting for the replies.
+The gen\server processes on the nodes call Module:handle\call/3 to handle the request.

-The function returns a tuple {Replies, BadNodes}, where Replies is a list of {Node, Reply} and BadNodes is a list of node that either did not exist, or where the gen\server Name did not exist or did not reply.
+The function returns a tuple {Replies, BadNodes}, where Replies is a list of {Node, Reply} tuples, and BadNodes is a list of nodes that either did not exist, where Name was not a registered gen\server, or where it did not reply.

 Nodes is a list of node names to which the request is to be sent.
-Default value is the list of all known nodes [node()] nodes ()].
+Default value is the list of all known nodes [node() | nodes()].

-Name is the locally registered name of each gen\server process.
+Name is the locally registered name for each gen\server process.

-Request is any term that is passed as one of the arguments to Module:handle\call/3.
+Request is any term that is passed as the first argument to Module: handle\call/3.

-Timeout is an integer greater than zero that specifies how many milliseconds to wait for each reply, or the atom infinity to wait indefinitely.
-Defaults to infinity.
+Timeout is an integer that specifies how many milliseconds to wait for all replies, or the atom infinity to wait indefinitely, which is the default.
 If no reply is received from a node within the specified time, the node is added to BadNodes.

 When a reply Reply is received from the gen\server process at a node Node, {Node, Reply} is added to Replies.
-Reply is defined in the return value of Module:handle\call/3.
+Reply is passed from the return value of Module:handle\call/3.